Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 			**Xenos:** I guess it worked out in our favor after all

 	- Makkusu teams up with Airiona in cyberspace.
-He assumes that because Airiona and Minia are teammates that he is a ReNet Cybervator

 		Airiona: It’s nice to be around someone smarter than me for a change especially when it is a citizen(minia is smart but does not enough confidence to exercise it)